Tuttotorna/OMNIABASE/PHILOSOPHY.md

 ---

-## 1. What Omniabase is not
+## 1. What OMNIABASE is not

-Omniabase does not begin by denying what is already known.
+OMNIABASE does not begin by denying what is already known.

 It does not deny ordinary mathematics.
 It does not deny ordinary science.